Apartheid Convention: Second resolution on the draft convention

 The second resolution on the draft convention on the suppression and punishment of the crime of apartheid took place in the 27th session of the General Assembly, 2085th plenary meeting, 15 November 1972.

 This resolution concluded with a request to the Commission on Human Rights at its 29th session to consider the draft convention a priority item and submit the results of its consideration at the 28th session of the General Assembly.

 About the Signed Treaty

 International Convention on the Suppression and Punishment of the Crime of Apartheid

 The treaty became effective during the 28th session of the General Assembly in 1974.
 The apartheid Convention was adopted by the General Assembly on 30 November 1973.
 There were 91 votes in favor, four against (Portugal, South Africa, the United Kingdom, and the United States), and 26 abstentions.
-It came into force on 18 July 1976, and as of August 2008, it has been ratified by 107 states.
+It came into force on 18 July 1976, and as of May 2025, it has been ratified by 110 states.
+South Africa acceded to the Apartheid Convention on 14 May 2024.

-When the Apartheid Convention was being drafted in the Third Committee of the General Assembly there was a division of opinion over the scope of the Convention.
-Most delegates saw the Convention as an instrument to be employed only against South Africa.
-Others, however, warned that the Convention was wide enough to cover other States that practiced racial discrimination.
+When the Apartheid Convention was being drafted in the Third Committee of the General Assembly there was a division of opinion over the scope of the convention.
+Most delegates saw the convention as an instrument to be employed only against South Africa.
+Others, however, warned that the convention was wide enough to cover other States that practiced racial discrimination.